colinaut/alpinejs-plugin-simple-validate/README.md

 ## Roadmap

-* Clean up the code more to get it down closer to 4KB minimized.
+* Clean up the code more.
+* Rewire validation

 Feel free to add any enhancement requests on github.